walmartlabs/lacinia/docs/schema/parsing.rst

 .. important::
    The GraphQL Interface Definition Language is not yet a formal specification and is still under development.
-As such, this part of Lacinia will continue to evolve to keep up with developments, and it's possible that breaking changes will occur.
+As such, this part of Lacinia will continue to evolve to keep up with new developments, and it's possible that breaking changes will occur.

 .. sidebar:: GraphQL IDL